Meet Our Gentle Giants

 DSC_0528Mac — In Loving Memory

-“Mac-ee-boy” was a been-there, done-that kind of horse.
+Mac was a been-there, done-that kind of horse.
 Formally registered as “Woody B.A.
-Hancock,” Mac was a 20 year old Paint gelding who was our go-to guy at Heaven’s Gait Ranch.
+Hancock,” Mac was a Paint gelding who quickly partnered with Jack at Heaven’s Gait Ranch.
 Originally from Wonewoc, WI, Mac came to us from 100 acres of pure serenity in September of 2016.
 His previous owner Jenell Snyder had taught her children how to ride on Mac, and he proved not only to be an excellent instructor but also a trusted partner and friend.
 After teaching many young people how to ride over the years, Mac also showed in holiday parades and served the Mounted Patrol for the Midwest Horse Fair.

 One of the “originals” at Heaven’s Gait Ranch, he offered children and adults the opportunity to engage in a variety of activities from 2017-2022.
 While he loved to be bathed and groomed, his favorite pastime was trail blazing and making treats.
 He was named our Equine of the Year in 2020, providing more virtual lessons than any other horse on site.
 Mac showed us that there was so much more for our participants and veterans to learn between riding lessons that would help them in and out of the saddle.
 Whether he modeled hoof care, herd dynamics, or stretching exercises for self-care, Mac was quite the tutor during COVID-19.